-This option compares the documents and displays only what changed between the two documents.
-The documents being compared are not changed.
-This type of comparison is always displayed in a new, third document.
+The legal blackline option compares two documents and displays only what changed between them.
+The documents that are being compared are not changed.
+The legal blackline comparison is displayed by default in a new third document.

 If you want to compare changes from a number of reviewers, do not select this option.
-Use one of the merge commands instead.
+Click Combine revisions from multiple authors instead.

-If either version of the document has previous tracked changes (tracked change: A mark that shows where a deletion, insertion, or other editing change has been made in a document.), Microsoft Word displays a message box.
-Click Yes to compare the documents.
+- If either version of the document has tracked changes, Microsoft Office Word displays a message box.
+Click Yes to accept the changes and compare the documents.